oxivanisher/PiExperienceChair/README.md

 * One scene is a list of profiles with a start timestamp which specifies when during the scene this profile should be applied.
 * The idle scene (when nothing is currently playing)

+### Multi-Instance Video Player Support
+The project supports multiple Raspberry Pi instances playing different video files for the same scene.
+Each instance is identified by its hostname and the configuration uses a `files:` dictionary to map hostnames to video files.
+See [MULTI_INSTANCE_VIDEOPLAYER.md](MULTI_INSTANCE_VIDEOPLAYER.md) for complete documentation.

 ## MQTT Topics
 The communication between the different Python modules/nodes is done on the topic `base_topic` in the `broker.yaml` file.